-The Trust has a well-established Patient Advice and Liaison Service (PALS) and a complaints-management system, supported and facilitated by a Senior Manager.
-Both services are used to ensure that patients and people using Trust services are supported in navigating the system and finding resolution to questions, concerns and complaints.
+The Trust has a well-established Patient Advice and Liaison Service (PALS) and a complaints management system, supported and facilitated by a Senior Manager.
+Both services are used to ensure that patients and people using Trust services are supported in navigating the system and finding a resolution to questions, concerns and complaints.
 The information from these questions, concerns and complaints is routinely analysed and used to inform service development and reported to the Trust Board through formal monthly reports.

-The Senior Manager for complaints and PALS actively engages in supporting the development of staff to ensure they are able to respond appropriately and sensitively to complaints, whilst handling sensitive situations and data.
-Staff training in complaints resolution will remain high on the training agenda for the Trust.
+The senior manager for complaints and PALS actively engages in supporting the development of staff to ensure they are able to respond appropriately and sensitively to complaints, whilst handling sensitive situations and data.
+Staff training in complaints resolution remains high on the Trusts' training agenda.

-The Trust received a total of 216 formal complaints which represents a 9.2% decrease on the last year's total of 238 for 2014/2015.
+The Trust received a total of 216 formal complaints which represents a 9.2% decrease from last year's total of 238 for 2014/2015.

 The Trust looks for trends in complaints to see if there are any recurring or growing issues that may need special attention.
-The proportion of complaints linked to nursing care has continued to decrease reflecting the work that has been undertaken across the Trust to improve the standards of nursing care with initiatives such as ward Wednesday which involves formal weekly ward visits by the Directorate Matrons, Director and Associate Director of Nursing and other senior nurses.
-The purpose is to monitor how care is delivered, specifically looking at the dignity, safety and the welfare of patients..
+The proportion of complaints linked to nursing care has continued to decrease reflecting the work that has been undertaken across the Trust to improve the standards of nursing care with initiatives such as 'ward Wednesday' which involves formal weekly ward visits by the Directorate Matrons, Director and Associate Director of Nursing and other senior nurses.
+The purpose is to monitor how care is delivered, specifically looking at the dignity, safety and the welfare of patients.
 The main subjects of complaint are around medical treatment and communication however both have seen a reduction in numbers this year.

 Throughout the year the themes of all complaints are reviewed and where it is felt appropriate due to volume or the unusual nature of the complaints a more detailed review is undertaken within the area identified.
 Specific reviews have been undertaken for complaints linked to end of life care and the Orthopaedic Department, also the fluctuations in Medication themed complaints were reviewed.
-As a result of these reviews the Leads have reflected with the Consultants and other staff on the themes identified to learn from the patients' experience and improve the way treatment is delivered in the future.
+As a result of these reviews, the Leads have reflected with the Consultants and other staff on the themes identified to learn from the patients' experience and improve the way treatment is delivered in the future.

-Complainants are always invited to come into the Hospital and discuss their concerns with the relevant staff, and this helps staff to get a better understanding of how things are from a patient's or family's perspective as well as helping patients and families to hear the staff view.
+Complainants are always invited to come into the hospital and discuss their concerns with the relevant staff.
+This helps staff to get a better understanding of how things are from a patient's or family's perspective as well as helping patients and families to hear the staff view.

-The table below shows the main types of complaints received during 2015/16 and the changes from last year.
+The table below shows the main types of complaints receive in 2015/16 compared to the previous year.